How to Monitor CPU Temperature on Windows 7 & 10

 When you run the application, it will appear as series of icons in your system tray showing the exact temperature of your CPU.
 As most of modern CPU has multiple cores, it shows multiple icons for each core.
-In this case, it shows you Core temperatures in the taskbar.
+In this case, it shows you Core temperatures in the task bar.

 Go to the setting to configure some of Core Temp more handy features.

-- In the Settings click the General Tab which allows you to”Start Core Temp with Windows”: This option lets you monitor CPU Temp all the time without having to remember to start it up.
-But if you like to view CPU Temp occasionally, it’s better to turn it off.
+- In the Settings click the General Tab which allows you to”Start Core Temp with Windows”: This option lets you monitor CPU Temperature all the time without having to remember to start it up.
+But if you like to view CPU Temperature occasionally, it’s better to turn it off.

 - Another handy feature of Core Temp if you turn on “Start core temp with windows.”
 Check out and turn on Start Core Temp minimized option inside Display.

-Core Temp can do a lot more than this – but these basics should be all you need to keep an eye on your CPU temperatures.
+Core Temp can do a lot more than this – but these basics should be all you need to keep an eye on your optimal CPU temperatures.

-When it comes to advanced CPU Temp monitoring, HWmonitor is considered to be the best hardware monitoring software.
+When it comes to advanced CPU Temp monitoring, HWMonitor is considered to be the best hardware monitoring software.

 To find out CPU Temp, mine, for example, is an “Intel Core i5 3320K” and look at the “Core #” temperatures in the list.

 CPU Temp is different than Core Temperature.
-CPU Temperature appears under motherboard for some PCs.
+CPU temperature appears under motherboard for some PCs.
 You should monitor Core Temp.

-Core Temp & HWmonitor supports Windows XP/ Windows Vista/ Windows 7/ Windows 8.1 & Windows 10 in 32Bit & 64Bit.
-Softlay.net offers you high-speed direct download for both applications.
+Core Temp & HWmonitor supports Windows 10/ Windows 8.1/ Windows 7/ Windows Vista & Windows XP in 32-64Bit.